crystal-lang/crystal-book/docs/tutorials/basics/50_control_flow.md

 ### Infinite loops

-When working with loops, it's important to care about the loop condition failing at some point.
+When working with loops, it's important to care about the loop condition being *falsey* at some point.
 Otherwise, it would continue forever or until you stop the program externally (for example <kbd>Ctrl+C</kbd>, `kill`, pull the plug or when armageddon arrives).

 In this example, not incrementing the counter it would be the same as writing:

 ```
 while true